 "That is the bad news," Tony insisted.
 "This coffee: awful.
 No, you know what?
 It's worse than awful.
 It is vile swill unworthy of human consumption.
 It is the rankest bean sludge I have ever put in my mouth.
 It-" He paused when he noticed Fury's extremely annoyed expression.
 "You really should be more concerned about this.
 This is clearly a sign that there is still something very wrong in your organization."

 Fury tipped his head, jaw set to hold in his temper.
+Had he known he would have to look at Tony Stark's infuriating face so often, he would have hired someone else.
 "You have five seconds to explain that to me before I kick your ass out of my control room."

-Fury continued to glare, obviously not getting whatever point Stark was trying to make.
+Fury only continued to glare, obviously not getting whatever point Stark was trying to make.